Fall Exam Registration Deadline: November 1,2023

 How do I submit the exam fees?

 Click on the link below.
 Payment for exams may be done via credit card or debit card, OR by mailing in a check or money order.
 There will be an online payment fee of 3.1% for payments submitted by credit or debit card.
-Directions for payment can be found at the end of the online deposit form and in your e-mail confirmation which will be sent to the email address you provide on the registration form.
-Postmark deadline for the Fall registration period to ensure timely mail in deposit processing is November 1, 2021.
+Directions for payment can be found at the end of the online payment form and in your e-mail confirmation which will be sent to the email address you provide on the registration form.
+Postmark deadline for the Fall registration period to ensure timely mail in fee processing is October 26, 2023.

 Can I cancel my exam?